cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Flaring Pain

-• Everlasting Torment (red/black, gives all damage players can't prevent)
+• Everlasting Torment (makes all damage unpreventable)

 Results: